 Being There

-Being There is a 1979 American satirical comedy-drama film directed by Hal Ashby, based on the 1970 novel of the same name by Jerzy Kosiński.
-It was adapted for the screen by Kosiński and the uncredited Robert C. Jones.
-The film stars Peter Sellers, Shirley MacLaine, and Melvyn Douglas and features Jack Warden, Richard Dysart, and Richard Basehart.
+Being There is a 1979 American satirical comedy-drama film starring Peter Sellers, Shirley MacLaine, and Melvyn Douglas.
+Directed by Hal Ashby, it is based on the 1971 novel Being There by Jerzy Kosiński, and adapted for the screen by Kosiński and the uncredited Robert C. Jones.
+Jack Warden, Richard Dysart, and Richard Basehart are featured in support.

 Plot

-Middle-aged, simple-minded Chance lives in the townhouse of a wealthy old man in Washington, D.C.
-He has spent his whole life tending the garden and has never left the property.
-Other than gardening, his knowledge is derived entirely from what he sees on television.
-When his benefactor dies, Chance naively tells the lawyers that he has no claim against the estate and is ordered to move out.
+Middle-aged, simple-minded Chance lives in a wealthy old man's townhouse in Washington, D.C., along with the man's African-American maid Louise, who is kind to Chance.
+He has spent his whole life tending the garden and never left the property.
+Other than gardening, his knowledge is derived entirely from television.
+When the old man dies, his estate lawyers order Chance out.

 Awards